 Role & Responsibilities

-The role of the Gurkha Welfare Centre, jointly operated by The Gurkha Welfare Trust and Headquarters Brigade of Gurkhas, is to provide advice and assistance both direct to retired Gurkhas and to the organisations and individuals helping them.
+The role of the Gurkha Welfare Advice Centre, jointly operated by The Gurkha Welfare Trust and Headquarters Brigade of Gurkhas, is to provide advice and assistance both direct to retired Gurkhas and to the organisations and individuals helping them.
 In particular, it is responsible for:

 Handling welfare-related enquiries -- including providing advice, conducting interviews/visits and coordinating assistance.